 Sometimes, I question their validity altogether.
 In fact, my friend, Dr. Alan Christianson, told me that he sends bloodwork from the same patient to two different labs and gets totally different results 80% of the time!
-He gets the same kind of totally dissimilar results sending the same person’s blood, marked as two different people, to the same lab.
+He gets the same kind of dissimilar results sending the same person’s blood, marked as two different people, to the same lab.

-We worry about and fuss over them, measuring them constantly, as if they will tell us the true state of our health.
-When really, all of them are just symptoms of a deeper issue.
-So, while these expensive tests may give clues about temporary states of reaction to even good foods, they aren’t the holy grail.
+We worry about and fuss over them, measuring them constantly, as if they will tell us the true state of our health, when really, all of them are just symptoms of a deeper issue.
+While these expensive tests may give us clues about temporary states of reaction to even good foods, they aren’t the holy grail.

 And if you’re going to throw away grains (and legumes, another class of foods that trendy diets are maligning based on dubious claims that lectins, phytates, or other “anti-nutrients” are problematic), you’re going to be eating a lot of meat.